-Andrew Erwin was kind of an inspiration for me two summers ago.
-I watched him almost send B52 (5.13a) in the Meadows.
-I have a lot to thank Andrew for because that was the moment when I realized I wanted to do what I’d just watched him do.
-I don’t necessarily mean I wanted to climb 5.13, but I wanted to reach a point in my own climbing where I could ascend with his effortless movement and ease.
+Andrew Erwin was kind of an inspiration to me.
+Two summers ago, I watched him project B52 (5.13a) in the Meadows.
+I have a lot to thank Andrew for because that was the moment I realized I wanted to do that.
+I don’t necessarily mean I wanted to climb 5.13 like him, but I wanted to try hard.
 He didn’t even make it look like he was trying very hard.
-After watching him, my world of possibility grew.
+After watching him, a world of possibility grew.
 For some reason, he thought I was strong enough to keep up with him on that trip, and I’ll never forget how he made me feel—like I could be great, like him.

 We climbed together only a few times in the Gunks that summer.
 Shortly after, he left to travel the world (from Colorado to California to Australia now to New Zealand).
 Andrew didn’t know how much that trip meant to me, but he taught me to get after it.
 And what’s really stopping you from trying but you?
 I think of him often when I’m turning down a climb because I think I might not be strong enough.
 Being honest with your feelings isn’t always easy, but when I tell myself that I’m just afraid of failure, I stop.
 And I just try anyway.

-I now have a mile-long list of routes that I want to go back to and try.
 The only 13 I’ve ever truly projected is Apollo Reed (5.13a) in the Coliseum at Summersville Lake.
 I’m not really sure what inspired me to try that one in the first place.
 Maybe it’s because I’d been told it’s the easiest 13 in the Coliseum, or maybe it’s because I happened to be with Mike Farnsworth that day, and you feel like you can pretty much climb anything when Farnsworth is around.
-Matt O’Conner used to say he would see Farnsworth in the Gunks, and he was just the most ridiculously humble guy you have ever met as he lays waste to all of your projects.
+Matt O’Conner used to see Farnsworth in the Gunks often.
+He told me that he was the most ridiculously humble guy you will ever meet as he lays waste to all of your projects.

-Genocide is split into two climbs, in my opinion.
-The first half climbs like a powerful sport climb, except that you have to place all of your own gear (minus one bolt in an alcove).
-The second half is a finger and thin hands crack.
+The first half of Genocide climbs like a powerful sport climb, except that you have to place all of your own gear (minus one bolt in an alcove).
+The second is a finger and thin hands crack.
 I fell twice below the bolt.
-As hard as I tried, I got too pumped and couldn’t clip my quickdraw in time!
+As hard as I tried, I got too pumped and couldn’t clip my quickdraw in time.
 The pump was too much for me to fight, and twice I took twenty-foot falls.

-The finger/hand crack was absolutely stunning the whole way up, until the spider incident.
-Yes, there was a spider nest with FIFTY BABY SPIDER BABIES in it.
+The finger/hand crack was absolutely stunning the whole way up until I discovered a small nest of spiders.
 SPIDERS don’t bother me (although this one was about the size of a golf ball), but apparently many tiny baby spiders do.
 They had me silently hyperventilating as I held my breath and tried to slot in a nut above my head.
-Dan promised that he would come back to the Cave next time and clear the nest for me.
+Dan Yagmin promised to come back to the Cave next time and clear the nest for me.

 Up until my last visit, I’d never really fathomed trying any of those climbs.
-They are for sure out of my league.
+They are way out of my pay grade.
 There is this one part of my brain that doesn’t think I’ll ever send Apollo Reed, even though I go back to it every time.
 I’m also kind of okay with this.
 I think that I’ll keep going back and working on the moves because I know that it would be a mistake to stop trying.
 Plus it’s just a FUN climb.